‹ Return to How tos

-Using tags to organize costs for your Amazon Lightsail resources
+Use tags to organize Lightsail resource costs - Amazon Lightsail

 You can use tags in Amazon Lightsail to organize your AWS billing to reflect your own cost structure.
 To do this, add key-value tags to your Lightsail resources.
-Then activate those tags in the console.
+Then activate those tags in the AWS Billing and Cost Management console.
 Finally, sign up to get your AWS account bill with the tag key values included in your cost allocation report.
 This guide provides the steps to set this up.

 Note

-For more information about tags in Lightsail, what resources can be tagged, and tag restrictions, see Tags in Amazon Lightsail.
+For more information about tags in Lightsail, what resources can be tagged, and tag restrictions, see Tags.

 Important